reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

 ```

 The PBKDF2 algorithm was not designed for password encoding but the key derivation from a password.
+The key derivation is usually needed when we want want to encrypt some data with a password, but the
+password is not strong enough to be used as an encryption key.
-It runs the hash algorithm over the plain password many times.
+This encoder runs the hash algorithm over the plain password many times.
 It generates a salt, too.
 We
 can define how long the output can be and additionally we can use a secret called `pepper` to
 make the password encoding more secure.